ddesantiag0/lab3/README.md

 ![Image](./SECONDLABREPORT2PART2.png)

-What needed to be fix was a temporary variable where the elements needed to placed in, where it wouldn't have gotten replaced by the last element and jsut mirrored itself.
+What needed to be fix was a temporary variable where the elements needed to placed in, where it wouldn't have gotten replaced by the last element and just mirrored itself.